Creatiwity/witycms-doc/README.md

 Please feel free to leave us your comments using the contact form on the website and subscribe to our newsletter to get the latest news about wityCMS.

-If you need assistance as you go through the questions, you can contact us on [Creatiwity](www.creatiwity.net/contact) or [GitHub](https://github.com/Creatiwity/wityCMS).
+If you need assistance as you go through the questions, you can contact us on [Creatiwity](https://creatiwity.net/contact) or at [witycms@creatiwity.net](mailto:witycms@creatiwity.net) or [GitHub](https://github.com/Creatiwity/wityCMS).

 # Installer